bplmaps/lmec-main-site/content/education/k12/school-visits.md

 backgroundImage: images/page-header-backgrounds/education-programs.jpg
 description: Information on visiting the Map Center for K-12 classes
 weight: "1"
 quicklinks:
-    - text: "Submit a request to book a class visit"
+- text: Submit a request to book a class visit
   link: "#booking"
   linkType: jump

 ---
 {{< alert-box type="warning" icon="fas fa-laptop-house" title="Remote Instruction Only" >}} All in-person education programs are currently canceled.
 If you are interested in having Map Center education staff teach a virtual lesson for your class, please fill out the reservation form below and we will get back to you.
-Also, check out our [Resources for Remote Teaching page](https://www.leventhalmap.org/resources-teaching-maps/) for lessons and map sets.
 {{< /alert-box >}}

 The Leventhal Map & Education Center offers a menu of pre-designed programs for field trips to our Learning Center, virtual class visits, or in-person outreach to classrooms.
 Using maps from our collection, students practice using cartographic tools to read maps and think about what maps can and can't tell us about our relationships to places in the past and present.
 Programs related to our current exhibition are also available--class visits to the Map Center often include activities that explore our exhibition gallery.
 Explore our program topics below.
 If you don't see quite what you're looking for, we are happy to work with you to create programming that works with your curriculum.